An upper bound conjecture for the Yokota invariant: Introduction

-The Maximum Volume Conjecture naturally leads to the question of what is the supremum of all volumes of polyhedra sharing the same $1$-skeleton.
+The Upper Bound Conjecture naturally leads to the question of what is the supremum of all volumes of polyhedra sharing the same $1$-skeleton.
 This is answered in \cite[Theorem 4.2]{maxvol} by the following